celiavelmar/conventional-pre-commits/README.md

 Two scripts are used:

 - `update_version.sh` checks the commit messages and updates project's version.
 It runs in `prepare-commit-msg` hook, which **cannot be skipped by the `--no-verify` option**.
 We use this hook because it is the only one that takes required parameters and runs for ordinary commits and merges (with conflicts or not).
-- `after_version_update.sh` ammends the commit to update project's version in package.json and package-lock.json.
+- `after_version_update.sh` amends the commit to update project's version in package.json and package-lock.json.
 It runs on `post-commit` or `post-merge` hooks depending on commit source.

 ## How to use